jsoma/tabletop/README.md

 ### Using Flatware

 If you don't mind running around with Heroku and AWS, [Flatware](https://github.com/jsoma/flatware) is an app I built that uploads the spreadsheet JSON response to S3.

+### Using table-service

+[table-service](https://github.com/martinburch/table-service) hosts it on your own server using a python script, and auto-updates thanks to a tiny script you add to your spreadsheet.

 ### Using gs-proxy